Holer90/d2r-mods/README.md

 # d2r-mod
 * Plain: No changes, but a repository of original files used
-* Llamugy: Stash changes made Bonesy
+* InventoryOnly: Stash changes made Bonesy for Llamugy and Inventory changes from https://github.com/cyhyraethz/d2r-basic-qol
-* HolersMod: Based on llamugy, small tweaks to cube and weapons.
+* HolersMod: Based on InventoryOnly, with small tweaks to cube and items.

 # HolersMod